nicoGG/nicoGG/README.md

 🔭 Hi!
-Currently working at Ripleytech_, focusing on developing cutting-edge solutions.
+Currently working at frelancer, focusing on developing cutting-edge solutions.
 👯 I’m eager to collaborate on impactful projects, especially those that push the boundaries of technology and innovation.
 🤔 Seeking help with advanced NestJS concepts and best practices.
 💬 Ask me about software development, my favorite technologies, and the latest trends in the tech world.